laravel/precognition/README.md

 }
 ```

-You can also check the number of times the callback has been invoked:
+You can also check the number of times the callback has been invoked by using the `invocations` function:

 ```js
 if (poll.invocations() > 1000) {